Life insurance

 Are there any special riders I should consider if I’m pregnant?

 Life insurance riders are additional coverages that can either come with your policy or be added on for a fee.
 These could include things like the ability to convert term life insurance into a whole life policy down the line if you want to, or a "return of premium" rider so you can get back your premium payments if you outlive your term life policy.
+Note that increases in coverage are subject to additional underwriting.
+The specifics (payout caps, covered illnesses and more) will vary depending on the insurance company, so be sure to do your research and consider the details of each rider as you decide which, if any, are right for you and your family.

 • Child rider: This pays out a small benefit if your child dies, to help defray costs like funeral and burial expenses.